VOID575/Tetris-js-project/README.md

-#Localhosted Tetris
+# Localhosted Tetris

-##Requirements :
+## Requirements :

-###You need to install Flask in order to get this program run, try this if you don't know whether flask is installed or not :
+### You need to install Flask in order to get this program running, try this if you don't know whether flask is installed or not :

 - Go into your command prompt
 - Enter this command : pip show flask

 If it gives you an error then you do not have Flask installed on your computer

-#Follow this steps if it is not already installed :
+# Follow this steps if it is not already installed :

 Type :

 - cd "the path you want to install Flask into"
 - pip install flask

-#Enter these commands in your command prompt :
+# Enter these commands in your command prompt :

 - Set-ExecutionPolicy -ExecutionPolicy AllSigned -Scope CurrentUser (it allows your system to execute any program in your command prompt)
 - pip install -U flask-cors (it permits to deal with de CORS issues easily by using the command "CORS(app)")

-##Get the program working :
+## Get the program running :

 You need first to create a virtual environment :